aquachain/cpp-aquachain/CODING_STYLE.md

 1. Comments should be doxygen-compilable, using @notation rather than \notation.
 2. Document the interface, not the implementation.
-   - Documentation should be able to remain completely unchanged, even if the method is reimplemented.
+   - Documentation should be able to remain completely unchanged, even if the maquaod is reimplemented.
-   - Comment in terms of the method properties and intended alteration to class state (or what aspects of the state it reports).
+   - Comment in terms of the maquaod properties and intended alteration to class state (or what aspects of the state it reports).
    - Be careful to scrutinise documentation that extends only to intended purpose and usage.
    - Reject documentation that is simply an English transaction of the implementation.